Excuses for Absence from Class for Non-Emergency Medical Reasons

 What is a Hardship Withdrawal?

 A student who is unable to complete a course due to hardship may petition for a late course withdrawal after the stated deadlines.
 Hardship is considered to be an incapacitating injury or illness requiring extensive recuperation or a significant personal emergency such as death in the immediate family.
 Verification of the hardship is required.
-Petitions for a late course withdrawal on the basis of hardship are available through the Dean of Students office and must be submitted by the last day of the week prior to finals.
+Petitions for a late course withdrawal on the basis of hardship are available through the Office of Student Life and must be submitted by the last day of the week prior to finals.

 How to Print Student Health Center Dates of Service